 If you want people to take an action, don’t link to your homepage and expect them to figure it out.
 Your audience doesn’t know your website as well as you do, and they’re not going to take the time to explore page after page until they find the right one.

 Link to a product page on your website, your event registration page, a blog post, or wherever else your audience can take the exact step referenced in your call to action.
-In this example, Taza Chocolate writes about their newest chocolate in their newsletter, and links to the specific product page that lets customers click and buy immediately.
+In this example, 3 kittens needle arts writes about their new yarns from Berroco in their newsletter, and includes a link to the specific product page that lets customers click and buy immediately.

 2. Posting without details